MedARC-AI/med-lm-envs/docs/medarc-orchestrate.md

 ### Slurm Usage

 Slurm options come from CLI overrides first, then `[endpoint.orchestrate.slurm]`, then built-in defaults.
 GPU allocation is derived per task from `[endpoint.orchestrate.vllm].gpus`; there is no Python-side concurrency throttle.
-The built-in Slurm defaults use `qos = "bottom"` with `nice = -1`, giving orchestrated jobs a slight priority boost over other bottom-QoS jobs that leave nice unset.
+The built-in Slurm defaults use `qos = "bottom"` and leave `nice` unset so the cluster default applies unless a plan, endpoint entry, or CLI flag sets it explicitly.

 Common flags: